Sjisjka: History

 Sjisjka was the place where Sami artist Nils Nilsson Skum lived.
-Among the reasons that the Swedish State Railways built a railway stop there was the fact that the artist lived there.
+Among the reasons that the Swedish State Railways built a railway stop there was that the artist lived there.
 The lack of a road created a need for train access.
 Another reason was that it was the only place where the railway's initials, SJ, occur twice in the place's name.

 Rail traffic

 In recent years, the operator Norrtåg has taken over the service between Luleå/Boden and Kiruna from SJ.
-Only two trains a day stops at the station, one in the morning going south towards Boden and one in the evening going north towards Kiruna.
+Only two trains a day stop at the station, one in the morning going south towards Boden and one in the evening going north towards Kiruna.

 Wind park

 In 2004, the energy company Vindkompaniet i Kiruna (wind company in Kiruna) filed a request to build 30 wind turbines on the Sjisjka hill near the railway stop.

 The company Vindkompaniet i Kiruna wants to build windmills on a hill immediately west of Sjisjka.
 Originally, the plan was to build a road track from Kaitum to Sjisjka, parallel to the railway line, but this plan faced considerable criticism.
 In the new plan, the windmills are to be transported to Lappberg, and the length of the road is much smaller.
 This plan was approved by Miljödomstolen in 2007;